 If you happen to suffer any health issues or injuries when at work, you do not have to worry about the financial crisis arising due to loss of pay.
 With ESIS, you and your dependents will get monthly payments.

 For temporary disablement, ESIS provides monthly payments at a 90% wage until recovery.
-For permanent disablement, ESIS provides monthly payments at a 90% wage for the entire life.
+For permanent disability, ESIS provides monthly payments at a 90% wage for the entire life.

 The ESIS covers a majority of employed Indian residents.
 However, before enrolling on the plan, one must take a look at its inclusions.
 Here’s a closer look at what is covered under ESIS.